TimboKZ/discord-spoiler-bot/README.md

 # Reporting bugs

 Please create an issue thread [here](https://github.com/TimboKZ/discord-spoiler-bot/issues).
 I will try to reply and resolve issues to the best of my ability.

+### Known issues

+* It's been reported that GIFs play continuously on mobile devices instead of stopping after revealing the spoiler.
+Sadly this is a limitation of the mobile Discord app and I can't do anything about it.

 # Contributing